Skip to Main Content

 • To answer the why, where, what, and who questions around this institution

-How do you use an archive?
+How do you use an archives?

 • You'll need to leave your personal possessions in a locker, with the exception of a notebook and pencils.
-(Sometimes you will be allowed to use your phone for photographs)
+(Sometimes you will be allowed to use your phone for photographs.)

-• While consulting the archival documents, you'll be asked to stay in a designated area, called a reading room.
+• While consulting the archival documents, you'll be asked to stay in a designated area called a reading room.

 A researcher is allowed to inspect one box at a time, which can be frustrating if you don't know exactly where to find your information.
 It may take quite a long time to find exactly what you want.
 But sometimes, you stumble across the unexpected!!